Boeing accepts plea deal stemming from 737 Max crashes

 A Justice Department official told CBS News that, under terms of the deal, Boeing will be subject to three years of court-supervised probation, which means it could face additional penalties if it violates the terms of probation.

-The plea deal covers only wrongdoing by Boeing before the crashes, which killed all 346 passengers and crew members aboard two new Max jets.
+The plea deal only covers wrongdoing by Boeing involving the crashes, which killed all 346 passengers and crew members aboard two new Max jets.
 It does not give Boeing immunity for other incidents, including a panel that blew off a Max jetliner during an Alaska Airlines flight in January, a Justice Department official said.

 The deal also does not cover any current or former Boeing officials, only the corporation.